cshglobal99/SQL_Collection/README.md

 (‘Trap’, ‘Hunter’, ‘All’, 24, ‘Incapacitate’)
 ;

-*If you are going to add info to all columns, you don’t need to specify the columns in the table.*
+> If you are going to add info to all columns, you don’t need to specify the columns in the table.

 **> Delete wrong input from table**

 DELETE FROM Crowd_Control
 WHERE Spell_Name=’Trap’
-*This does delete the whole row!*
+> This deletes the whole row!

 **Query**
 SELECT Class, CC_Type, Count(CC_Type) FROM [Crowd_Control]